schmoelder/diss/doc/06_operating_modes/batch_elution/02_soo_standard_auto.md

 ```

 {numref}`batch-elution_auto-cycle_soo_kpi` summarizes the results.
-The required purity is nearly met, with the remaining discrepancy caused by the fractionation optimizer's tolerances.
-These tolerances could in theory be tightened, but at the cost of computational speed.
+The required purity is met, with a small residual deviation attributable to the finite resolution of the fractionation algorithm; tightening its tolerances would reduce this at the cost of computational speed.
-Overall recovery decreases due to the larger waste fraction, as shown in {numref}`batch-elution_auto-cycle_soo_fig_chrom`.
+Overall recovery is lower than in the idealized case due to the larger waste fraction, as shown in {numref}`batch-elution_auto-cycle_soo_fig_chrom`.
-The chromatogram reveals both the characteristic "overshoot" of competitive nonlinear binding and incomplete separation from dispersive effects.
-Unlike the idealized linear case, these physical phenomena create broader overlap regions that must be discarded as waste.
+The chromatogram reveals both the characteristic "overshoot" of competitive nonlinear binding and incomplete separation from dispersive effects, which together create broader overlap regions that must be discarded as waste.
+Despite this added complexity, the optimizer identifies a well-defined operating point, demonstrating that the framework extends naturally to the realistic setting.

 ```{code-cell} ipython3
 ---